Other Regulations

 Payment Card Industry (PCI)

-Every year, an Internal Security Assessor (ISA) assesses the NICE CXone cloud-based contact center solution.
-The assessment checks NICE CXone compliance with the Payment Card Industry Data Security Standard (PCI DSS).
+Every year, an Internal Security Assessor (ISA) assesses the CXone cloud-based contact center solution.
+The assessment checks CXone compliance with the Payment Card Industry Data Security Standard (PCI DSS).
 It is currently based on PCI DSS 3.2.
 Business units can communicate requirements to their PCI assessors.
 Doing so removes the need to run the same test twice, making PCI certification easier.

 • An Attestation of Compliance (AOC).